 You will be asked to submit 4 references with their complete name, address and contact information.
 We will be asking your reference to complete a brief survey about your ability to work with youth.
 Three of the four we ask not to be family.

 This is an interview that takes place in the potential shelter parent’s home.
 The case worker will utilize a lengthy questionnaire in order to learn more about you and to be able to refer youth that are appropriate for your care.

 This is completed at the same time the Home Study takes place.
 The home will be reviewed to assure it meets the state’s standers for care.

 Memorandum of Understanding

 An agreement between shelter homes and Cascade Youth & Family Center stating what is expected of each party.

 All parties over the age of 18 living in the home will need to complete a criminal background check and child abuse registry.
 If each person has lived in Oregon for the last 5 years and has no arrest history, this is all that is required.
 Otherwise, the person will need to submit fingerprints for processing.

 Orientation Session/ Training

-Before a youth is placed in shelter the shelter home will have successfully complete the steps above and attended one of Cascade Youth & Family Center’s Core volunteer trainings.
+16 hours of training will be required before a youth is placed in the host home.
+The host home will have successfully complete the steps above and attended one of Cascade Youth & Family Center’s Core volunteer trainings.
 Topics that will be discussed; Overview of all CYFC programs, Polices & Procedures for Shelter Homes, and The History of Runaway & Homeless Youth Services.
 Along with Core Training the Shelter Homes will be invited to Quarterly Trainings, topics include: emotional interviewing, recognizing and responding to traffic youth, mediation and teen dating violence.
-Annually it will be required for all Cascade Youth & Family staff, volunteers, and shelter homes to attend Cultural Competency and CPI training. (an annual training calendar has been included for your review)
+Annually it will be required for all Cascade Youth & Family staff, volunteers, and shelter homes to attend Cultural Competency and CPI training.

 First Aid / CPR Certification